Science in the field: Superb Fairy Wrens

 “First, they collect spider web and shape it into a donut-like ring.
 Next, they collect sticks and twigs to form the nest structure around the ring, before making the nest cosy by lining the inside floor with crimson rosella belly feathers or kangaroo fur”.

 The nests blend so well into the blackberry bushes that finding them is a skill in itself.
-Once, Claire is lucky enough to see a wren flying into a bush with a stick in its beak, this leads her straight to the nest under construction.
-It also looks quite comical to see a small bird carrying such a large twig.
+Once, Claire was lucky enough to see a wren flying into a bush with a stick in its beak, this led her straight to the nest under construction.
+It also looked quite comical to see a small bird carrying such a large twig.